Saturday, May 5, 2012

 1962: Dee Dee Sharp was #1 on the R&B chart with "Mashed Potato Time".

-1968: Buffalo Springfield split after a concert in Long Beach, California.
+1968: Buffalo Springfield split after a concert at the Long Beach Arena in Long Beach, California.

 1969: United States President Richard Nixon awarded Stevie Wonder with the Distinguished Service Award for Wonder's commitment to employment of the handicapped.

-1972: America, the Kinks, Donovan, the Grateful Dead, Dr. John, Captain Beefheart, Wishbone Ash, Country Joe MacDonald, New Riders of the Purple Sage and Brinsley Schwarz were among the performers at the three-day Bickershaw Festival in Wigan, England.
+1972: America, the Kinks, Donovan, the Grateful Dead, Dr. John, Captain Beefheart, Wishbone Ash, Country Joe MacDonald, New Riders of the Purple Sage and Brinsley Schwarz were among the performers at the three-day Bickershaw Festival in Wigan, Lancashire, England which began on this date.

 1972: "Pillow Talk" by Sylvia was #1 for a second week on the R&B chart.